Seattle-area weekend weather? ‘Hard to say.’ There could be thunderstorms, or not. But the cherry trees at UW will be gorgeous.

 There could be showers and thunderstorms on Friday and Saturday in the mountain regions or conversely, it could turn out to be “a pretty nice weekend,” according to meteorologist Jay Albrecht.

-Weather prediction has been difficult over the, past few days, Albrecht said, explaining that the Puget Sound area is being influenced by both a jet stream from Canada, bringing a dry weather system, and a jet stream from California, carrying moist air.
+Weather prediction has been difficult over the past few days, Albrecht said, explaining that the Puget Sound area is being influenced by both a jet stream from Canada, bringing a dry weather system, and a jet stream from California, carrying moist air.
 Computer models, which usually tend to agree on an outcome, have stubbornly resisted alignment this week, he said.

 “It’s still hard to say,” he said on Friday about the weekend forecast.
 “We’re going to play the middle-of-the-road game.”